mayneyao/eidos-script-game-sync/README.md

 # Game Sync

-an script which helps you sync your game list into Eidos table.
+a script which helps you sync your game list into Eidos table.

 ## How to use

-1. get a https://rawg.io account, click you avatar, you will be jump to your profile page, the url is like `https://rawg.io/@<username>/games`, copy username.
+1. get a https://rawg.io account, click you `My library`, you will be jump to your libbrary page, the url is like `https://rawg.io/@<username>/games`, copy username.

 2. install this script from Eidos Store or install from github directly.